sameersbn/docker-gitlab/README.md

 ```

 #### Installation of the SSL Certificates

-Out of the four files generated above, we need to install the gitlab.key, gitlab.crt and dhparam.pem files at the gitlab server.
+Out of the four files generated above, we need to install the `gitlab.key`, `gitlab.crt` and `dhparam.pem` files at the gitlab server.
 The CSR file is not needed, but do make sure you safely backup the file (in case you ever need it again).

-The default path that the gitlab application is configured to look for the SSL certificates is at /home/git/data/certs, this can however be changed using the SSL_KEY_PATH, SSL_CERTIFICATE_PATH and SSL_DHPARAM_PATH configuration options.
+The default path that the gitlab application is configured to look for the SSL certificates is at `/home/git/data/certs`, this can however be changed using the `SSL_KEY_PATH`, `SSL_CERTIFICATE_PATH` and `SSL_DHPARAM_PATH` configuration options.

-If you remember from above, the /home/git/data path is the path of the [data store](#data-store), which means that we have to create a folder named certs inside /opt/gitlab/data/ and copy the files into it and as a measure of security we will update the permission on the gitlab.key file to only be readable by the owner.
+If you remember from above, the `/home/git/data` path is the path of the [data store](#data-store), which means that we have to create a folder named certs inside `/opt/gitlab/data/` and copy the files into it and as a measure of security we will update the permission on the `gitlab.key` file to only be readable by the owner.

 ```bash
 mkdir -p /opt/gitlab/data/certs